Hardware Based Attacks

 The aforementioned risks are exacerbated by the trust typically vested in internal users and devices, which can be exploited by hardware based attacks.
 The assumption that those operating within the organization’s perimeters are trustworthy puts the enterprise in a vulnerable position to malicious activity originating from within.
 The automatic trust given to internal users provides them with extensive access to enterprise resources.
 This is especially worrying considering the integrated environment that is typical of critical infrastructure.

 Adopting the Zero Trust model eliminates the component of trust as all users and devices need to be verified at every access request to enhance security.
-A Zero Trust Architecture is implemented through various measures, including micro-segmentation, whereby the network is split into more granular parts – each of which requires separate access approval.
+A Zero Trust Architecture (ZTA) is implemented through various measures, including micro-segmentation, whereby the network is split into more granular parts – each of which requires separate access approval.
 Micro-segmentation prevents lateral movement across the network, minimizing the extent of damage that an attacker can cause.
 Micro-segmentation is especially important to critical infrastructure due to its interconnected environment that makes lateral movement relatively effortless.
-Embracing Zero Trust Hardware Access in critical infrastructure is essential (Cyber Security of Critical Infrastructures).
+Embracing Zero Trust Hardware Access (ZTHA) in critical infrastructure is essential).

 hardware based attacks - physical layer